-Recreational marijuana use is set for legalization this summer, meaning Canadians will be able to consume or grow the drug in the comfort of their own homes.
+Recreational marijuana use is set for legalization on October 17, 2018, meaning Canadians will be able to consume or grow the drug in the comfort of their own homes.
 However, not all would-be tokers will get the green light, as legalities for renters and condo dwellers remain, well, hazy.

 Under Bill C-45, the Cannabis Act, Canadians will be able to smoke, eat, or vape marijuana, and cultivate up to four plants for their own use, within their private residences.
 That’s raised concerns of smoking or grow-op-related damage: marijuana plants require high levels of humidity and electricity to thrive, which could lead to insurance, or even mortgage, complications.
 However, ultimately, it’s up to house owners to decide whether to take advantage of the drug’s newly-minted legal status, and the necessary measures to protect their homes.

 Things are a little less cut and dry, though, for renters and condo unit owners.
 As apartments are often in close proximity to neighbours and common areas, unwanted exposure via second-hand smoke is a growing concern.
 It’s also not clear how smoking or growing your own pot in a home that’s not legally yours will be addressed by the legislation.

 Advocates on both sides of the joint say it’s a nuanced issue, that seeks to respect the rights of all involved – but as with most neighbourly disputes, that’s proving no easy feat as legalization looms.

 Related Read: What Homeowners Must Know About Marijuana Legalization

 Landlords Want the Power to Protect Investment

 One unresolved question is whether landlords will have recourse to protect their real estate assets from damage, risk, and stigmatization should their tenants grow or smoke indoors.